parvindarb/distributed-file-system-using-rpyc/README.md

 This is an implementation of a distributed file system architecture using 'rpyc' module with Threading and logging.

-Ypu can find the demo on the below YouTube link:
+You can find the demo on the below YouTube link:

 [![Distributed File System using 'rpyc' module with Threading and logging](https://img.youtube.com/vi/3-xJMzLML3E/0.jpg)](https://youtu.be/3-xJMzLML3E)